Sravanthiworld/LANDINGPAGE/README.md

 ### Contact

-If you want to contact me you can reach me at [Twitter](https://www.twitter.com/geekyprashant).
+If you want to contact me you can reach me at [Twitter].

 ### License